-There may be a million distinct reasons why as to why you might have old ash stains on your carpet.
+There may be a million reasons why you might have old ash stains on your carpet.

 Maybe Aunt Bertha and her habit of chain-smoking in the guest bedroom left remnants on the rug over the holidays.